Climate

 Note: Data may be revised compared to prior reports due to changes in calculation methodology and other factors.
 Some segments do not add up to totals due to rounding.

+Presented in alignment with Lilly’s basis of reporting for key environmental sustainability indicators.
 A location-based method reflects the average emissions intensity of grids on which energy consumption occurs (using mostly grid-average emission factor data).
 A market-based method reflects emissions from electricity that companies have purposefully chosen (or their lack of choice).
 It derives emission factors from contractual instruments, which include any type of contract between two parties for the sale and purchase of energy bundled with attributes about the energy generation, or for unbundled attribute claims.
-See GHP Protocol Scope 2 Guidance.
+See GHG Protocol Scope 2 Guidance.
 In 2020, Lilly did not differentiate between market-based and location-based emissions calculations.

 Includes Scope 1 emissions and energy from onsite fuel combustion, refrigerants, process emissions and mobile combustion sources; and Scope 2 emissions and energy from site-purchased energy (i.e., electricity, steam and chilled water).
 For smaller locations not billed directly to Lilly, data are estimated based on square footage.